Fair Lawn, New Jersey: Local government

 Fair Lawn operates within the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Council-Manager plan E form of New Jersey municipal government, as implemented as of January 1, 1986, based on direct petition.
 The borough is one of 42 municipalities (of the 564) statewide that use this form of government.
-The governing body is comprised of a five-member Borough Council.
+The governing body is comprised of a five-member borough council.
 Members of the Borough Council serve four-year terms in office and are elected at-large in partisan elections in odd-numbered years on a staggered basis, with either two or three seats coming up for election every other year as part of the November general election.
 All policy making power is concentrated in the council.
 At an annual reorganization meeting held after each election, the council selects a mayor, a deputy mayor, and a deputy mayor for community affairs from among its members.
 The mayor presides over its meetings with no separate policy-making power.
 A borough manager is appointed by the council to serve as the municipal chief executive and administrative official.

-As of 2024, the members of the Borough Council are Mayor Kurt Peluso (D, term on council and as mayor ends December 31, 2023), Deputy Mayor Kris Krause (D, term on council and as deputy mayor ends 2023), Deputy Mayor of Community Affairs Cristina Cutrone (D, term on council and as deputy mayor ends 2023), Joshua Reinitz (D, 2025) and Gail Friedberg Rottenstrich (D, 2025).
+As of 2024, the members of the Borough Council are acting Mayor Gail Friedberg Rottenstrich (D, term as mayor and on committee ends December 31, 2025), Deputy Mayor Cristina Cutrone (D, term on council ends 2027; term as deputy mayor ends 2025), Deputy Mayor of Community Affairs Joshua Reinitz (D, term on council and as deputy mayor ends 2025), Kris Krause (D, 2027) and Nathalie Salinas (D, 2027; appointed to serve an unexpired term).

+Kurt Peluso stepped down from office in February 2024 to take office as borough manager at a salary of $175,000; in his place, Deputy Mayor Cristina Cutrone took over as acting mayor.
+Gail Friedberg Rottenstrich was appointed as mayor in March 2024 and will serve the balance of the term of office as a mayor while Nathalie Salinas was appointed to fill the seat expiring in December 2027 that had been held by Peluso until his resignation; Peluso will serve on an interim basis until the November 2024 general election when voters will choose a candidate to serve the remainder of the term of office.

-In May 2018, the Borough Council appointed Cristina Cutrone to fill the seat expiring in December 2019 that was vacated by Mayor Lisa Swain when she took office in the General Assembly; Kurt Peluso replaced Swain as mayor and in turn Gail Rottenstrich replaced him as deputy mayor.
+In May 2018, the borough council appointed Cristina Cutrone to fill the seat expiring in December 2019 that was vacated by Mayor Lisa Swain when she took office in the General Assembly; Kurt Peluso replaced Swain as mayor and in turn Gail Rottenstrich replaced him as deputy mayor.
 Cutrone served on the council on an interim basis until the November 2018 general election, when she was elected to serve the balance of the term of office.
 Regular Borough Council meetings are televised on local cable TV when held in the council chambers in the Fair Lawn Municipal Building.
 Work sessions, where laws are discussed and prepared for adoption, are not usually televised.